-The Trust has a team of School Improvement Partners (SIPs) providing high-quality support to the Headteachers and their teams.
-They ensure that there is regular, objective feedback on standards in all of the Trust schools.
-The School Improvement Team continued to provide support to a few Lancashire Secondary schools via a service-level agreement.
-Leaders also provided Trust School Improvement Offer (TSIO) funded by the DfE for a number of Lancashire Schools.
+The trust has a Director of School Improvement and team of School Improvement Partners (SIPs) providing high-quality support to the Headteachers and their teams.
+They ensure that there is regular, objective feedback on standards in all of the trust schools.
+Leaders also provided Trust School Improvement Offer (TSIO) funded by the DFE for a number of Lancashire Schools.

-Governance is very much strengthened across the Trust with greater alignment between the level of support and challenge offered by local governing bodies.
-We have appointed new Trustees to the Board as recommended by the Department for Education.
+Governance is very much strengthened across the trust with greater alignment between the level of support and challenge offered by local governing bodies.
+We have successfully recruited and appointed two new chairs of governors in our schools.